conduktor/testing-docs-archive/docs/features/ci-cd-automation.md

 Below is an example of a Jenkins pipeline, using the CI agent to automate test execution.

-_Prerequisite: Your Jenkins agent should have access to docker daemon._&#x20;
+_Prerequisite: Your Jenkins agent should have access to docker daemon._

 Note the parameters: